PsA Frequently Asked Questions (FAQs) | Otezla® (apremilast)

 • Why do I need to take Otezla if my symptoms have improved?

-Even though you may be feeling better, psoriatic arthritis does not go away.
+Even though you may be feeling better, plaque psoriasis doesn't go away.
 Otezla should be taken as prescribed, at the same times every day.
 Talk to your doctor if you experience any side effects.

 Getting Otezla